-- (a) The district values the health and wellbeing of students and staff.
-To promoteschool wellness, the district will plan and implement activities that support health-promoting behaviors.
-Educational activities for staff members may include information on healthful lifestyle behaviors, mental wellness, healthful eating, physical activity, and injury prevention. - (b) Healthful eating, and physical fitness, and mental wellness will be actively promoted by staff to students, parents, teachers, and the community at registration, parent group meetings, open houses, and health fairs. - (c) School staff are encouraged to model healthful eating, wellness practices, and exercise behaviors.
+(a) The district values the health and wellbeing of students and staff.
+To promote school wellness, the district will plan and implement activities that support health-promoting behaviors.
+Educational activities for staff members may include information on healthful lifestyle behaviors, healthful eating, physical activity, and injury prevention.

+(b) Healthful eating and physical fitness will be actively promoted by staff to students, parents, teachers, and the community at registration, parent group meetings, open houses, and health fairs.

+(c) School staff are encouraged to model healthful eating and exercise behaviors.
 Schools should offer staff time and professional development to practice health-promoting activities.